mhahn2003/bc21/README.md

 All of the bold points should be implemented before sprint 2

 - Politician
-    - **If muckraker buff is large enough, buff EC it just spawned from**
     - Concentrate patrolling on the side where the attacks come from
     - Account for enemy sending buffrakers
     - **Check if there's too much of an imbalance between attack and defense politicians**